-The Swiss Tropical and Public Health Institute (Swiss TPH) is a world-leading institute in global health with a particular focus on low- and middle-income countries.
-Associated with the University of Basel, Swiss TPH combines research, services, and education and training at the local, national and international level.
+The Swiss Tropical and Public Health Institute (Swiss TPH) is a world-leading institute in global health, with a particular focus on low- and middle-income countries.
+Associated with the University of Basel, Swiss TPH combines research, services, and education and training at local, national and international levels.

 About 900 people from more than 80 nations work at Swiss TPH focusing on infectious and non-communicable diseases, environment, society and health as well as health systems and interventions.
-Swiss TPH is an equal opportunity employer striving towards unity in diversity.
-With our unique workforce being our greatest asset, we are committed to provide an inclusive working environment with equitable treatment for all.
+Swiss TPH is an equal opportunity employer and strives for unity in diversity.
+As our unique workforce is our greatest asset, we are committed to providing an inclusive work environment with equal treatment for all.

-At Swiss TPH, you will become part of an intrinsically motivated, multidisciplinary and multicultural organisation dedicated to creating a healthier world for all.
+At Swiss TPH, you will be part of an intrinsically motivated, multidisciplinary and multicultural organisation dedicated to creating a healthier world for all.
 Join us and be part of our mission.
-Together we can make change.
+Together we can create change.

 “It is the people who make up Swiss TPH.
 People who work passionately every day to preserve and improve global health.”

 Climate change affects us all and so we want to make our contribution to the environment.
 Every year, we take part in the Bike-To-Work event and provide enough bike places.
 We also promote the use of public transport by offering all employees a discount on a U-Abonnement (JobTicket TNW).